-Long, a Democrat, was the representative for Maryland's 2nd congressional district from 1963 to 1984.
+Long was the representative for Maryland’s 2nd congressional district and was a Democrat.
+He served from 1963 to 1984.

 Long is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1984 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Long sponsored and cosponsored.
 See full analysis methodology.

 Long was the primary sponsor of 4 bills that were enacted: